30-Day Money Back Guarantee

 Algae-Derived Omega-3 (EPA/DHA) - Direct Brain and Heart Support

 While flax and chia provide ALA omega-3s, conversion to EPA and DHA averages only 0.2-9%.
 Algae oil delivers EPA and DHA directly, the same forms found in fish oil but from the original plant source.
-This approach bypasses conversion limitations entirely.
+This approach helps overcome the natural conversion limitations of plant-based ALA.

 Effective algae supplements provide combined EPA/DHA.
 Look for molecularly distilled options with antioxidants to help maintain freshness.